jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

 - And [Balak] went out to meet him... on [Moab's] utmost border (22:36)

-Why did he greet him at the border?
+<mark>Why did he greet him at the border?
 He said to him: "These boundaries, which have been established since the days of Noah with the understanding that one nation does not violate the boundaries of the other—these people are coming to uproot!
 Come and curse them!"
-And he showed how they broke through and crossed the boundaries of Sichon and Og.
+And he showed how they broke through and crossed the boundaries of Sichon and Og.</mark>

 (Midrash Tanchuma)